U.S. Bank locations

 Business goals:

-Improve user experience; decrease customer service and branch calls; increase appointment making.
+Improve user experience, decrease customer service and branch calls, increase self-service appointment making.

 Design goals: